Introduction to Permissions

 - Example:

-- To show which user or group has a permission:
+- To show which user or group has a specific permission:

 oxide.show perm [permission]